🇬🇧 UK GUIDE · UPDATED

 Linus GSH Founder

-SEO & Digital Marketer · Avid survival gamer · Sweden
+SEO & Digital Marketer · Avid survival gamer · Sweden/UK

-I'm an avid gamer from Sweden who loves survival games — ARK, Palworld, Valheim, Sons of the Forest, V Rising and plenty of WoW and Dota 2 on the side.
+I'm an avid gamer from Sweden with a lot of time spent in England in the last 5 years who loves survival games — ARK, Palworld, Valheim, Sons of the Forest, V Rising and plenty of WoW and Dota 2 on the side.
 I created this site to help other gamers find the best server hosting without wasting money on laggy providers.

 By day I work in SEO and Google Ads, helping businesses rank and convert.
 I've been hosting game servers since the Minecraft + Hamachi LAN days and have learned the hard way what separates a good host from a bad one.
 Every ranking on this site is based on real testing and price-to-performance — no paid placements.